MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Reports/Get-MgBetaAuditLogSignIn.md

 Get a signIn object that contains a specific user sign-in event for your tenant.
 This includes sign-ins where a user is asked to enter a username or password, and session tokens.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgAuditLogSignIn](/powershell/module/Microsoft.Graph.Reports/Get-MgAuditLogSignIn?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)